 The Campus Security Department is accountable for observing and reporting violations.
 When Security personnel are on duty, they are active in protecting the campus from intruders.
-Campus Security can be reached at 336-714-7911 (enter Code # 801001).
-If there is no answer, call 336-714-7912.
+Campus Security can be reached at 336-714-7912.
 The Security guards will respond to any security need at night.
 Please follow the Campus Security policy.